Halle Berry: Early life

-Berry was born Maria Halle Berry in Cleveland, Ohio, on August 14, 1966, to Judith Ann (née Hawkins), a first generation American whose mother, Nelle Hawkins (née Dicken), came from Liverpool, and Jerome Jesse Berry, an African-American man.
-Her name was legally changed to Halle Maria Berry at the age of five.
-Her parents selected her middle name from Halle's Department Store, then a local landmark in Cleveland.
-Berry's mother worked as a psychiatric nurse, and her father worked in the same hospital as an attendant in the psychiatric ward.
+Maria Halle Berry was born on August 14, 1966 in Cleveland, Ohio.
+Her mother is Judith Ann (née Hawkins), a first generation American whose own mother was from Liverpool.
+Her father is Jerome Jesse Berry, an African-American man who died in 2003.
+Berry's mother worked as a psychiatric nurse, while her father worked in the same hospital as an attendant in the psychiatric ward.
 He later became a bus driver.
-They divorced when Berry was four years old, and she and her older sister Heidi Berry-Henderson were raised exclusively by their mother.
+Berry's parents divorced when she was four years old, and she and her older sister were raised exclusively by their mother.
+Berry's middle name came from Halle's Department Store, a Cleveland landmark at the time.
+Berry's name was legally changed to Halle Maria Berry when she was five.

-She has been estranged from her father since childhood, noting in 1992 that she did not even know if he was still alive.
-Her father was abusive to her mother; Berry has recalled witnessing her mother being beaten daily, kicked down stairs, and hit in the head with a wine bottle.
-Berry has also said that she was bullied as a child and, as a result, learned how to fight and protect herself.

-Berry grew up in Oakwood, Ohio, and graduated from Bedford High School, where she was a cheerleader, honor student, editor of the school newspaper, and prom queen.
-She worked in the children's department of Higbee's department store.
-She continued her studies at Cuyahoga Community College.
-In the 1980s, she entered several beauty contests, winning Miss Teen All American 1985 and Miss Ohio USA 1986.
-She was the 1986 Miss USA first runner-up, with Christy Fichtner of Texas taking home the crown.
-In the Miss USA 1986 pageant interview competition, Berry said she hoped to become an entertainer or do some kind of work in media.
-Her interview was awarded the highest score by the judges.
-In 1986, Berry became the first African-American to represent the United States at the Miss World beauty pageant.
-She placed sixth, with Trinidad and Tobago's Giselle Laronde being crowned Miss World.
+Berry witnessed her alcoholic father frequently beating her mother, and Berry became estranged from him during childhood.
+(Note: Attributed to multiple references:) Berry was bullied as a child, and learned how to fight and protect herself.
+She grew up in Oakwood, Ohio, and graduated from Bedford High School, where she was a cheerleader, honor student, editor of the school newspaper, and prom queen.
+She worked in the children's department of Higbee's department store and attended Cuyahoga Community College.
+In 1985, she won the Miss Teen All American beauty pageant.
+In 1986, she won Miss Ohio USA, was the first runner-up at Miss USA, and became the first African-American to represent the United States at the Miss World pageant, where she placed sixth.
+(Note: Attributed to multiple references:)

 Career

 Early work and breakthrough (1989–1999)

 In 1989, Berry moved to New York City to pursue her acting ambitions.
 During her early time there, she ran out of money and briefly lived in a homeless shelter and a YMCA.

-After turning down numerous roles that required nudity, she said she decided to make Swordfish because her then-husband, Eric Benét, supported her and encouraged her to take risks.
+Berry's film debut was in a small role for Spike Lee's Jungle Fever (1991), in which she played Vivian, a drug addict.
+That same year, Berry had her first co-starring role in Strictly Business.
+In 1992, Berry portrayed a career woman who falls for the lead character played by Eddie Murphy in the romantic comedy Boomerang.
+The following year, she played a headstrong biracial slave in the TV adaptation of Queen: The Story of an American Family, based on the book by Alex Haley.
+Berry was also in the live-action Flintstones film as Sharon Stone, a sultry secretary who attempts to seduce Fred Flintstone.